Growing apples in the home garden

 - The easiest way to prevent these diseases is to plant resistant varieties.

-- If you plant susceptible cultivars, there are ways to prevent and manage infection.
+- If you plant susceptible varieties, there are ways to prevent and manage infection.

 - Keep the area around apple trees tidy and free of debris, fallen fruit and leaves, pruned branches, and weeds throughout the year.